-- o an overview of the technique; - o the type of data or research questions for which it is used; - its key assumptions and limitations; - o an overview of how it compares to other related techniques; - o an illustration of the technique, as it appears in the relevant scholarly literature (e.g., MIS Quarterly, Journal of Applied Psychology).
+- o an overview of the technique; - $\circ$ the type of data or research questions for which it is used; - o its key assumptions and limitations; - o an overview of how it compares to other related techniques; - an illustration of the technique, as it appears in the relevant scholarly literature (e.g., MIS Quarterly, Journal of Applied Psychology).

 Early in the semester, before proceeding with preparation for the presentation, students should obtain instructor approval of their topics.
 Duplicate presentations will not be permitted.
 Other faculty and graduate students from the business school may be invited to attend these presentations.
-The presentations should be about 15-20 minutes long, and they will be evaluated on how well the abovementioned criteria are met, the clarity and effectiveness of the explanations provided, and the quality of the responses to questions.
+The presentations will be evaluated on how well the abovementioned criteria are met, the clarity and effectiveness of the explanations provided, and the quality of the responses to questions.
+More information on the length and timing of the presentation will be provided.